 Now seen as the front door to Omaha, Cuming Street has also served as the city’s farthest edge; as the growing, mighty muscles of industry and business; and as its dirty, neglected backside.
-This article highlights the history of Cuming Street, from its beginnings through to present day.
+This is a history of Cuming Street in North Omaha.

 Cuming died suddenly in 1858 at the age of 30.
 His untimely demise was met with praise for his dedication and perseverance in the upstart territory, and in addition to the county that was named for him, Omaha’s city leaders dedicated a great street in his name.

 Originally called Badger Street, the path that became Cuming Street was much older than Omaha City or the Nebraska Territory, which was founded May 30, 1854.
 Instead, Cuming Street started as a remnant of the old Military Road, which itself followed the Whitman Trail, created by Narcissa Whitman in 1836.
 Later called the Mormon Pioneer Trail and the Council Bluffs Road, the Oregon Trail connected to it west of Omaha by the 1840s.
 Writing about the road, the Nebraska State Historical Society said,